 Through S.A.I.L., each participant is actively involved in monthly tours of area businesses, organization, and institutions that represent our community in an outstanding manner.
 Community leaders also offer insights into how the youth within our schools can make productive and positive change within their neighborhood while giving back in various ways throughout the community.
 Class topics have included areas of focus such as government, digital media, economic development, tourism and hospitality, among others.

 Participants are also required to attend public meetings while becoming involved in volunteer projects throughout the area.
 Upon graduation from S.A.I.L. in March, these students will then be eligible to apply for Leadership Lincoln where they will have the opportunity to expand their leadership skills even further.
-Based on the experience during the pilot year, the goal is to expand the program further in the future in order to implement S.A.I.L. in all Lincoln Parish schools, both public and private.
-For more information, contact Melisa Rudd at firstname.lastname@example.org, as class begins in the fall.
+All high school juniors in Lincoln Parish Schools, public or private are eligible.

 2018 Graduates: Sadie Colvin, Davis Ellis, David Griffin, Joanna Ham, Nazir Kebe, Emma Montgomery, Jalia Payne, James Strebeck, Lauren Washington, and Ryan Williams.
 Selected to further expand their leadership potential as participants with the Chamber's Leadership Lincoln class XXXII were Sadie Colvin and Joanna Ham.